nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**Parser exceptions are thrown and caught if
-date of birth field is not provided in the command, or the date of birth is not of valid format; Duplicated person exception is thrown if the person to add already exists in the contact list.
+date of birth field is not provided in the command, or the date of birth is not of valid format; Duplicate person exception is thrown if the person to add already exists in the addressbook.
 Error message is displayed on the GUI subsequently.
 </div>

 #### Design considerations: